 This is also a new era for academy football.

 Vietnam and the escalation of NFL salaries once stunted recruiting, but recruiting has been on the uptick.
-The 9/11 attacks generated renewed patriotism and the economic crash of 2008 elevated the value of a degree and guaranteed job sans college debt upon graduating from an academy.
+The 9/11 attacks generated renewed patriotism and the economic crash of 2008 elevated the value of a degree with a guaranteed job sans college debt.